Huang Fan

 Huang Fan (Chinese:黃凡) is a contemporary Taiwanese writer, born in 1950.

-He grew up in a family dependents community, like many people from Mainland China who arrived with Chiang Kai-shek in 1949.
+He grew up in a family dependants community, like many people from Mainland China who arrived with Chiang Kai-shek in 1949.
 His educational background is in engineering.
 He is now a professional writer.

 His fiction is urbane and often experimental in technique.

-He had been disappeared in the literary circle for more than 10 years, from about 1990 to 2003.
+He had been absent in the literary circle for more than 10 years, only to return in 2003 with the publication of a collection of novels (躁鬱的國家 (The Manic Country)), and other novels.